satoru-hara/03_NSW/01-Docs/02-Specification/HNS36_Naming_Canonical_Specification_v1.0.md

 # HNS-36 Naming Consolidation & Canonical Specification
-Version: v1.0
+Version: v1.0 (Revised)
-Author: Satoru Hara (NSW)
+Author: Satoru Hara / Natural Structure Works
-Status: Canonical / Normative
+Status: Authoritative Reference (author's own framework; not reviewed by standards bodies)
 Purpose: Unify all HNS layer and category names under a single, stable standard.

 ---

+> **Note on Status**
+> This document is the author's authoritative naming reference for HNS-36.
+> It has not been reviewed or approved by ISO, IEC, SC42, JSAI, CEN/CENELEC,
+> or any other standards body.
+Use of canonical names in standardization
+> submissions is recommended for consistency, but does not imply acceptance
+> by any standards organization.

+---

 ## 1. Purpose of This Document

-This document defines the **canonical naming standard** for the HNS-36 coordinate system.
+This document defines the canonical naming standard for the HNS-36 coordinate system.
 It resolves all historical naming variations across:

 - HNS v1.1 (Grok)